 2. Lower Your Thermostat

-You can find big savings in your utility bills simply by changing your thermostat setting.
-Set your thermostat 7 degrees lower than you normally have it and you will see up to 10% extra savings a year!
+Like mentioned earlier, you can find big savings in your utility bills simply by changing your thermostat setting.
+Every degree you lower your settings will make a difference, but if you set your thermostat 7 degrees lower than you normally have it and you will see up to 10% extra savings a year!

 3. Use your Blinds/Curtains

 When the sun is shining open your blinds and curtains to allow the house to heat naturally from the sun.
-Be sure to close them up once the sun goes down; this gives your home extra insulation from the cooler weather.
+But, be sure to close them once the sun goes down; this gives your home extra insulation from the cooler weather.